All applicants must be currently enrolled in an undergraduate degree at the University of Sydney.

 A deposit of AUD400 (which is part-payment of the program fees) is due at the time of application.
 For successful applicants, a further AUD600 is due when accepting the offer to participate in the program.
 This is also part-payment of the total program fees.
 Three fees are payable for the program:

-If students incur tuition expenses after arriving at UCLA/UC Davis, they are responsible for paying them directly to UCLA/UC Davis.
-Expenses relating to health, printing and other miscellany must be paid for directly via the student’s MyUCLA account (or UC Davis equivalent).
+If students incur tuition expenses after arriving at UCLA, they are responsible for paying them directly to UCLA.
+Expenses relating to health, printing and other miscellanea must be paid for directly via the student’s MyUCLA account.

-The United States Studies Centre reserves the right to pass on any UCLA/UC Davis fees to students that were not made known previously to the Centre by UCLA/UC Davis.
+The United States Studies Centre reserves the right to pass on any UCLA fees to students that were not made known previously to the Centre by UCLA.

-In the event that the UCLA Study Abroad Program/UC Davis program is cancelled, students will receive 100% refund of program fees.
+In the event that the UCLA Study Abroad Program is cancelled, students will receive a 100% refund of program fees.
 Upon application, all students must pay a fee of AUD400 (which is part-payment of the program fees).
 This will only be refunded if your application is unsuccessful or you choose not to accept your offer.

-Upon receiving an offer for the program, students will have to complete the AUD1000 deposit by paying the AUD600 difference to accept their offer.
-The total AUD1000 will only be refunded if your visa application is unsuccessful or in the event that the UCLA Study Abroad Program/UC Davis is cancelled.
+Upon receiving an offer for the program, students will have to complete the AUD1000 deposit by paying an additional AUD600 to accept their offer.
+The total AUD1000 deposit will only be refunded if your visa application is unsuccessful or in the event that the UCLA Study Abroad Program is cancelled.

-Students who withdraw from the UCLA Study Abroad Program/UC Davis prior to close of business on 17 May 2019, will receive a full refund of any program fees paid, less the AUD1000 deposit.
+Students who withdraw from the UCLA Study Abroad Program prior to close of business on 22 May 2023, will receive a full refund of any program fees paid, less the AUD1000 deposit.

-Students who withdraw from the UCLA Study Abroad Program/UC Davis after close of business on 17 May 2019 will not receive a refund of any fees paid.
+Students who withdraw from the UCLA Study Abroad Program after close of business on 22 May 2023 will not receive a refund of any fees paid.

-Applications to withdraw from the UCLA Study Abroad Program/UC Davis must be received in writing and lodged with the United States Studies Centre by the relevant date.
-The United States Studies Centre requests that students withdraw no later than 17 May 2019.
+Applications to withdraw from the UCLA Study Abroad Program must be received in writing and lodged with the United States Studies Centre by the relevant date.
+The United States Studies Centre requests that students withdraw no later than 22 May 2023.

-Participants are responsible for their own travel arrangements to and from LA/UC Davis.
-Participants should arrive on Sunday 23 June 2019 to commence the program on Monday 24 June 2019.
+Participants are responsible for their own travel arrangements to and from LA.
+Participants should arrive on Sunday 25 June 2023 to commence the program on Monday 26 June 2023.

 Students are strongly advised not to make travel bookings until they have received official notification from the United States Studies Centre that they have been accepted into the program.